-For the issuance of certificates for personal use, such as for use in e-mail, users may request:
+For the issuance of certificates for personal use, such as for use in e-mail, or access to computacional resources of EUGridPMA, users may request:

-- the digital certificate of Técnico´s Root Certification Authority.
+- a digital certificate from Técnico´s Root Certification Authority.
 For this certificate to be valid, you must also install the Técnico’s root digital certificate.

 - a personal certificate issued by the third-party issuer Sectigo, contracted by GEANT.

 We recommend the second option as it avoids the need for all parties in the exchange to install the Técnico root certificate where the personal certificate is to be used, which might not be practical or even not possible if the service provider is external to IST.
 To ask for a personal certificate you must go to this website choose “ULisboa – Instituto Superior Técnico” as your institution to be able to login using your Técnico credentials.
 After authentication you will have to consent to transmitting some personal information.
 Upon entry on the portal there will be 3 types of certificates available for request: the first may be used for login with certificate in web sites or with email clients.
 The other two are IGTF certificates.
 To execute the request you may upload your own Certificate Request file (CSR), or ask the platform to generate the public/private key pair and then produce the certificate.